-Together, the Flanagan South Pipeline and the Seaway Pipeline System allow crude oil transported on the Enbridge Mainline system to access key U.S. Gulf Coast refining centers in Houston and Port Arthur, Texas.
-The Flanagan South Pipeline, a 954-kilometre (593-mile), 36" interstate crude oil pipeline that originates at the Enbridge Flanagan Terminal in Illinois and terminates in Cushing, Oklahoma, came into service in Q4 2014 and has an average annual capacity of 585,000 bpd.
+Together, the Flanagan South Pipeline and the Seaway Pipeline System allow crude oil transported on the Enbridge Mainline System to access key U.S. Gulf Coast refining centers in Houston and Port Arthur, Texas.
+The Flanagan South Pipeline, a 954-kilometre (593-mile), 36" interstate crude oil pipeline that originates at the Enbridge Flanagan Terminal in

+Illinois and terminates in Cushing, Oklahoma, came into service in Q4 2014 and has an average annual capacity of 585,000 bpd.

-The Seaway Pipeline system has an annual average capacity of 950,000 bpd and consists of two 846-kilometre (526-mile), 30" pipelines between Cushing, Oklahoma and the Freeport, Texas area that deliver into Jones Creek Terminal.
-The pipelines can deliver into Freeport and Texas City docks or the ECHO Terminal as well as continuing on to Beaumont/Port Arthur where the Seaway system connects to three terminals: Sunoco Nederland, Enterprise Beaumont Marine West and Phillips 66 Beaumont.
+The Seaway Pipeline System has an annual average capacity of 950,000 bpd and consists of two 846-kilometre (526-mile) 30" pipelines between Cushing, Oklahoma and the Seaway Jones Creek Terminal in Brazoria County, TX.
+The pipelines can deliver to the Freeport Docks, Phillips 66 Sweeny Refinery, Enterprise ECHO Terminal, Texas City Seaway Pipeline System and Docks, or continue on to Beaumont/Port Arthur where the Seaway System connects to three terminals: Sunoco Nederland, Enterprise Beaumont Marine West, and Phillips 66 Beaumont.